-This is the single greatest perk of the card, as it essentially earns you back two-thirds of your $450 annual fee every year, and the way I view it, this means that the card only really costs you $150 per year to hold onto.
+This credit is the single greatest perk of the card, as it essentially earns you back two-thirds of your $450 annual fee every year, and the way I view it, this means that the card only really costs you $150 per year to hold on to.

-Understandable this perk causes a lot of confusion, since several cards offer travel credits, and some of them have a lot of strings attached.
-Fortunately the one on this card is quite straightforward.
+Understandably this perk causes a lot of confusion, since several cards offer travel credits, and some of them have a lot of strings attached.
+Fortunately, the one on this card is quite straightforward.

 Here’s what you need to know about this perk:

 What Is The Chase Sapphire Reserve $300 Travel Credit?

 Every cardmember year, the Chase Sapphire Reserve offers a $300 travel credit.
 This credit is applied to purchases automatically — there’s no need to register — and you can use it over as many purchases as needed until the credit is completely used up (so that can be a single $300 purchase, 10 purchases of $30 each, etc.).
 This comes in the form of a statement credit that posts shortly after you make your purchase.

 What Qualifies As Travel For The $300 Travel Credit?

 What purchases will automatically be credited?
 The Chase Sapphire Reserve defines travel as including the following purchases: